DOJ charges 47 people with stealing $250 million from pandemic program meant to provide meals to needy children - KTVZ

 DOJ charges 47 people with stealing $250 million from pandemic program meant to provide meals to needy children

-The Justice Department announced charges against 47 people accused of stealing $250 million from a federal program designed to provide meals for needy children during the pandemic.
+The Justice Department on Tuesday announced charges against 47 people accused of stealing $250 million from a federal program designed to provide meals for needy children during the pandemic.

 According to the department, the scheme is the largest Covid-19-related fraud uncovered by investigators to date.
 The defendants are facing a range of charges, including conspiracy, wire fraud, money laundering, and paying and receiving illegal kickbacks.